Jagadeesh1210/WikiStats/README.md

 //Test 1:
 #i want to know who is the most viewd actor in web <india>.

-So tried some popular names applied to this algorithm.
+So tried some popular names and applied to this algorithm.

 And i got the results like this some are expected and some are unexpected.
 I got these results on Tue Dec  3 17:39:05 IST 2013